Naty-12/python-training/README.md

 # python-training
-this is a python training material designed for beginners
+this is a python training powerpoint designed for beginners